 c/o Marlene Farrell

 PO Box 573

 **We need these forms in by mid December as well so we can put all the info in a spreadsheet.**

 Limited to 12 skiers.

-This program meets once a week, starting Dec 26th and ending Feb 6th.
+This program meets once a week, starting January 1st and ending Feb 12th.
 Practices are on Mondays.
-Most practices are at 3:45pm.
-The first practice, on 12/26, and the one on MLK Jr. Day are at 10am.
+Practices are at 4pm and last about an hour.
 Parent help is needed.

 Skiers must be 5 years old as of January 1.
 This program is thus geared for older preschool children and kindergarteners.
 It’s a fun introduction to XC skiing.
 Skiers do not need to have prior experience.

 The kindergarten ski program meets on Mondays at the Icicle River trail system (unless another location, like the golf course trails, is chosen).
 The season goes from January 1st to February 12th.
 The practice sessions are somewhat dependent on snow conditions.
 Sometimes sessions are cancelled due to poor conditions, while other times additional sessions are added.
 Please be sure to enter the email and phone number on the registration form, we primarily communicate over email.